|

 Thanks for the replies.

-Yes of course the Java Script plugins would be platform independent doh - this came to me after I posted.
-I'll dig around for JSFX and Pianoteq.
-I have to say the Reaverb option with zero latency option looks interesting especially if Impulse Response samples are available from some of the classic audio tools.
 The supplied plugins so far are providing a lot of scope already, enough to make good use of Reaper for my purpose.
 I don't have the need for a specific guitar cabinet emulation just yet, but some of the demos from plugin makers do sound sweet.
-Doug |

-03-25-2020, 01:44 AM | #6 |
+Old 03-25-2020, 01:44 AM #6

 Human being with feelings